 Necrotizing Enterocolitis.
-7th edition of Neonatology by Gomella.
+The 7th edition of Neonatology by Gomella.
 LANGE Clinical Science, Mc Graw-Hill publishers, New York, published May 22, 2013.

 Spontaneous Intestinal Perforation.
-Accepted for publication in 7th edition of Neonatology by Gomella.
+Accepted for publication in the 7th edition of Neonatology by Gomella.
 LANGE Clinical Science, Mc Graw-Hill publishers, New York, published May 22, 2013

 Fetal and Neonatal Growth and body composition

 Nutritional Conference at CHOC, 2011

 Infectious Diseases related to Prematurity

 CME lecture at Coastal Communities Hospital, March 6, 2006